Trying to find the right product to sell on Amazon can be an incredibly time-consuming and difficult task.

 According to the data, the average number of reviews is less than 100 which is a good sign, and there are several products on the front page that don’t have many reviews.

 This shows that this particular product isn’t overly saturated, and there is an opportunity for us to rank on the front page.

 In order to solidify if this is the right choice, we need to see if there are suppliers on Alibaba.com that can make this product for us.

-I’ll be showing you a more in-depth look on finding a supplier on Alibaba in a different post, but for now quickly jump over to Alibaba.com and search for your product.
+I’ll be showing you a more in-depth look on finding a supplier on Alibaba in a different post, (since this is a Jungle Scout review and not an Alibaba review), but for now, quickly jump over to Alibaba.com and search for your product.

 Search For Your Product on Alibaba

 When I searched for “dog tactical vest” this is what the results returned for me:

 As you can see, there are several different manufacturers willing to make our product for us.

 This is the most important step to building a successful FBA business, so be sure to spend as much time as possible finding products to sell on Amazon!